 About Natalia

 Natalia Veretenyk is the Lead Product Designer at KPMG as well as one of our teachers on the UX/UI Design Course.
 Follow her on LinkedIn to get more insights on user experience.
-This blog is about how to use your design skills to express yourself.
+She has written this blog to teach you how to use your design skills to express yourself.

 • Who you are